jrfnl/clearPHP/rules/use-reference-to-alter-in-foreach.md

 <!-- Performances -->
 # Use Reference To Alter In Foreach

-`foreach` loops starts by making a copy of the source.
+`foreach` loops start by making a copy of the source.
 This way, the source may be modified without disturbing the loop.

-When the `foreach` has to modify values in the source, it is recommended to use a reference, instead of using index to change the value.
+When `foreach` has to modify values in the source, it is recommended to use a reference, instead of using index to change the value.

 ```php
 <?php